 1. LibreOffice

-LibreOffice is a highly useful office suite app for Chrome OS that doesn’t make you miss Microsoft’s Office 365 even one bit.
+LibreOffice is a handy office suite app for Chrome OS that doesn’t make you miss Microsoft’s Office 365 even one bit.
 Why?
 Because the app in question comes forth with your word-processing, spreadsheet designing, and presentation needs in a genuinely familiar manner, making you feel right at home.
 LibreOffice is best suited for people who are inclined toward programs that are exempt from cloud connections.

 sudo apt install -y libreoffice libreoffice-gtk3